tiberiuac/gloo/docs/content/guides/integrations/cert_manager/_index.md

     - http01:
         ingress:
           serviceType: ClusterIP
+          podTemplate:
+            metadata:
+              labels:
+                role: acme-solver
       selector:
         dnsNames:
         - $(glooctl proxy address | cut -f 1 -d ':').nip.io
 EOF
 ```

 Notice the use of the `http01` solver.
 By default, cert-manager will create a `Service` of type `NodePort` to be routed via an `Ingress`.
 However, since we are running Gloo Edge in gateway mode, incoming traffic is routed via a `VirtualService` and does not require a `NodePort`, so we are explicitly setting the `serviceType` to `ClusterIP`.

+Additionally, note the `podTemplate` object.
+That will add the given labels to the solver pod.
+This way, the (ephemeral) solver pod gets a consistent identity that we can target from a Kubernetes Service.

-Additionally, we are specifying the `dnsName` to be a [nip.io](https://nip.io/) subdomain with the IP of our external facing LoadBalancer IP.
+Finally, if you want to force the HTTP01 challenge on a given domain, you can list it under the `dnsName` attribute.
+Here, it's a [nip.io](https://nip.io/) subdomain with the IP of our external facing LoadBalancer IP.
 The inline command uses `glooctl proxy address` to get the external facing IP address of our proxy and we append the 'nip.io' domain, leaving us with a domain that looks something like: `34.71.xx.xx.nip.io`.

 ### Create the Certificate